by:Funding For Good

 - If you are asked for an audit, will a 990 suffice?
 Will you need to provide an official audit, or will a compilation report or a financial review be accepted?

-It is extremely important to prepare a list like these before making your first call to the foundation to ensure that you can ask as many questions as possible on the initial call.
+It is extremely important to prepare a list like this before having you first conversation with the foundation.
+This ensures that you can ask as many questions as possible on the initial call.

 Are They a Fit?